AgileVentures/av-static-website/source/blog_articles/2016-09-29-ducking-and-diving.html.markdown

 column users.karma_points does not exist
 ```

-We started by fixing up the Karma controller so that it switched it's references from `user.karma_points` to `user.karma.karma`.
+We started by fixing up the Karma controller so that it switched its references from `user.karma_points` to `user.karma.karma`.
 That latter looked silly so we switched it to `user.karma.total` with another migration:

 ```rb
 class RenameKarmaKarmaToTotal < ActiveRecord::Migration